Portfolio Management

 24 / 45

-24) What does "diversification" in a portfolio mean?
+24) What does "rebalancing" a portfolio mean?

 25 / 45